deckhouse/virtualization/docs/USER_GUIDE.md

 Project image two storage options are supported:

 - `ContainerRegistry` - the default type in which the image is stored in `DVCR`.
-- `Kubernetes` - the type that uses `PVC` as the storage for the image.
+- `PersistentVolumeClaim` - the type that uses `PVC` as the storage for the image.
 This option is preferred if you are using storage that supports `PVC` fast cloning, which allows you to create disks from images faster.

 A full description of the `VirtualImage` resource configuration settings can be found at [link](cr.html#virtualimage).